 November 23, 1992: Grand Ole Opry member Roy Acuff passed away in Nashville, just one month after his final appearance on the Opry.
 His influence at the Opry, and with country music in general, cannot be overstated.
 Thanks in large part to Acuff-Rose Publishing, Nashville became the home of country music.
 Roy was a member of the Grand Ole Opry for over 50 years, and for many years he was the Opry's most popular member.
 There are many who feel that his death was the first nail in the coffin that had led to the many changes that have taken place at the Opry over the past several decades.

 November 28, 1992: Marty Stuart became a member of the Grand Ole Opry.
-This will be Marty's 24th year as an Opry member.
+This will be Marty's 25th year as an Opry member and he is set to appear on December 1st, when he will officially be recognized.

 November 30, 1993: Grand Ole Opry member David Houston passed away at the age of 57.
 David, who came to Nashville and the Opry from the Louisiana Hayride, had one of the biggest hits in the history of country music with "Almost Persuaded."
 David had joined the Opry in 1972.